benvarian/networks-assignment/README.md

 ## View output
-Simply go to your browser and go to localhost:[port] and you will see the magic happen!!
+Simply go to your browser and go to [ip]:[port] and you will see the magic happen!!